marota/Oracle4Grid/docs/DESCRIPTION.rst

 Trajectory replay in real game rules conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The best path is replayed by OracleAgent under real game rules conditions (constants.DICT_GAME_PARAMETER_REPLAY).
+The best path is replayed by OracleAgent under real game rules conditions (``constants.DICT_GAME_PARAMETER_REPLAY``).
 The user is warned if one of the two following cases occurs:

 * If there is a game over in the episode and the simulation doesn't reach the end of the episode.
 The replay function returns the number of survived time steps
 * If the expected cumulated reward is not matched (meaning that there have been overloads causing null rewards for example)

-In our example, the expected cumulated reward is not matched because of the overloads caused by action ``sub-1-0_sub-23-1`` that we had already noticed
+In our example, the expected cumulated reward is not matched because of the overloads caused by action ``sub-1-0_sub-23-1`` that we had already noticed.
+This generates the following warning:

 .. warning::
     UserWarning: During replay - oracle agent does not retrieve the expected reward.
 Some timestep may have break some game rules in real condition.
 Expected reward: 167.48158645629883 Reward obtained: 125.66283416748047